If you’re worried about how to get out of debt, here are some things to know — and how to find legitimate help.

 What is debt settlement?

-Debt settlement programs are different from debt management plans.
-Debt settlement programs are typically offered by for-profit companies to people with significant credit card debt.
+Debt settlement programs are not the same as debt management plans.
+For-profit companies typically offer debt settlement programs to people with significant credit card debt.
 The companies negotiate with your creditors to let you pay a “settlement,” or lump sum of money that’s less than what you owe.
-They agree that this amount will settle your debt.
-Meanwhile, you have to set aside a specific amount of money every month in a designated account until you have enough savings to pay off any settlement that’s reached.
+Your creditors agree that this amount will settle your debt.
+Meanwhile, you have to set aside a specific amount of money every month in a designated account until you have enough savings to pay off the amount in your settlement agreement.
 These programs often encourage you to stop making any monthly payments to your creditors.

 If you do business with a debt settlement company, you may have to put money in a special bank account managed by an independent third party.
-The money is yours, as is the interest the account earns.
+The money (and any interest earned) is yours.

 The account manager

-• the funds are yours and you are entitled to the interest earned;
+- the funds are yours, and you’re entitled to the interest earned

-• the account administrator is not affiliated with the debt settlement provider and doesn’t get referral fees
+- the account manager is not affiliated with the debt settlement provider and doesn’t get referral fees

 What are the risks of debt settlement?

-• Creditors might start debt collection.
-While you’re in the debt settlement program you may still get calls from debt collectors requesting repayment.
-You could even be sued for repayment.
+- Creditors might start debt collection.
+While you’re in the debt settlement program, you may still get calls from debt collectors.
+You could even be sued while you’re waiting for a settlement.
 If the company wins, it might be able to garnish your wages or put a lien on your home.

 What are some signs I’m dealing with a debt settlement scam?

-Never pay any group that tries to collect fees from you before it settles any of your debts or enters you into a debt management plan.
+Only scammers will try to collect fees from you before they settle any of your debts or enter you into a debt management plan.

-• No legitimate organization will guarantee to settle all of your debts or get you fast loan forgiveness.
+- Only scammers will guarantee to settle all your debts or get you fast loan forgiveness.

-• No legitimate organization tries to enroll you in its program without first reviewing your financial situation.
+- Only scammers will try to enroll you in their program without first reviewing your financial situation.

 To learn more about the companies you’re considering, search online for the company’s name, plus “complaint” or “review.”
 Read what others have said.
 Also check out any company you’re considering with your state attorney general and local consumer protection agency.